InnerSourceCommons/InnerSourcePatterns/30-day-warranty.md

   submitted half finished contributions and subsequently filed requests for fixes that make it ready for use in production.
-- If code is contributed from outside the team, the team has the natural suspicition that the other team does not know how to write code that would meet the teams expectations.
+- If code is contributed from outside the team, the team has the natural suspicion that the other team does not know how to write code that would meet the teams expectations.
 - Direction of loyalty: ?
 - There is a natural aversion to taking responsibility for code not written